-- the fact that the transfer is to take place, when it will occur and the reasons for it - the implications of the transfer for the affected employees

-- any "measures" (i.e. material changes) that it is envisaged will be taken in connection with the transfer in relation to the affected employees.
-This might include any unavoidable changes to incentive arrangements, payroll date or benefit providers, consequential redundancies, a change to the workplace location, participation in a different pension scheme, the fact that the transferee's policies will apply in future, etc - the transferor's use of agency workers.
+- the fact that the transfer is to take place, when it will occur and the reasons for it - the implications of the transfer for the affected employees - any "measures" (i.e. material changes) that it is envisaged will be taken in connection with the transfer in relation to the affected employees.
+This might include any unavoidable changes to incentive arrangements, payroll date or benefit providers, consequential redundancies, a change to the workplace location, participation in a different pension scheme, the fact that the transferee's policies will apply in future, etc information relating to the transferor's use of agency workers

 When there are measures envisaged in connection with the transfer, the employer must consult appropriate representatives of affected employees with a view to seeking their agreement to them.
+Note that employers with fewer than 10 employees may consult them directly.